20122023

 Research activity per year

-Sarah is the Project Manager on the CONNECT Study.
-The overall aim of the project is to evaluate the impact of remote Sexual and Reproductive Health Services (SRHS) consultations on health inequalities.
-The research questions are:
+Previously, Sarah worked as a Project Manager on the CONNECT study which evaluated the impact of remote Sexual and Reproductive Health Services (SRHS) consultations on health inequalities.

-Prior to this Sarah worked in the Birmingham Clinincal Trials Unit on the following trials:
+Prior to this Sarah was a Senior Trial Manager at Birmingham Clinincal Trials Unit on the following trials:

-iHOLDS trial which is a large (target N= 2400) randomised double-blinded, multi-centre study looking at standard dose vs a higher dose of oxytocin on the rate of caesarean section in induction of labour.
+iHOLDS trial which is a large, randomised double-blinded, multi-centre study looking at standard dose vs a higher dose of oxytocin on the rate of caesarean section in induction of labour.
 The Trial is being run at Birmingham Clinical Trials Unit (BCTU).
 You can find out more about the trial here

-Before taking up posts in BCTU, Sarah worked in the School of Sport, Exercise and Rehabilitation Sciences on two RCTs: Community-based Prevention of Diabetes (Com-PoD) study and the Retirement in Action (REACT) Study.
+Sarah has also previously worked in research posts the School of Sport, Exercise and Rehabilitation Sciences on two RCTs: Community-based Prevention of Diabetes (Com-PoD) study and the Retirement in Action (REACT) Study.
 Com-PoD assessed the effectiveness of a community-based diabetes prevention programme, and REACT assessed the effectiveness of a physical activity and social programme on improving the physical function of older adults.

 From 2009-2014 Sarah worked in the Department of Primary Care Clinical Sciences at the University of Birmingham where she delivered the exercise intervention in two RCT's: 1) investigating the effectiveness of exercise on postnatal depression (The PAM-PeRS study) and 2) vasomotor menopausal symptoms (The Active Women study).
 She also worked on numerous weight management RCTs including Weigh 2 Go (the efficacy of drinking water prior to main meals to aid weight loss); Scale Down (the effectiveness of daily self-weighing on weight loss) and Limit study (weight loss maintenance).